jwgrenning/tddec-code/README.md

 Docker is great for this as the container you run your code through has exactly what you need for unit testing.

+If you are using windows, you'll need either to install Docker or Docker Toolbox.
+You'll also need a 64 bit windows install.

 #### Clone tddec-code repo
 You'll need to clone this repo because it includes a `git submodule` containing cpputest.